Home Compare TEL.OL vs VOD.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 This is not just a one-metric split: both profitability and stability materially support the lead.
-The overall score gap is 23 points in favour of Telenor ASA.
+Telenor ASA leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON